33rd Street station (SEPTA)

-33rd Street station is a subway station in Philadelphia.
-It is located on the campus of Drexel University and serves all routes of the SEPTA subway–surface trolley lines.
-It is the last station of the subway–surface lines with all lines before the Route 10 splits away and exits the tunnel at 36th Street.
+33rd Street station is a subway station in Philadelphia, Pennsylvania, serving all trolleys of the SEPTA Metro T. It is the last station of the T outbound with all lines before the T1 splits away and exits the tunnel at 36th Street Portal.
 The stop is located on the campus of Drexel University.

 History

 The station was opened in November 1955 by the Philadelphia Transportation Company (PTC) as part of a larger project to move portions of the elevated Market Street Line and surface trolleys underground.
 The original project to bury the elevated tracks between 23rd to 46th streets was announced by the PTC's predecessor, the Philadelphia Rapid Transit Company, in the 1920s, but was delayed due to the Great Depression and World War II.
 The PTC's revised project also included a new subway–surface tunnel for subway–surface trolleys underneath the campus of the University of Pennsylvania, continuing from the original western portal at 23rd and Market streets to new portals at 36th and Ludlow streets for Route 10 and 40th Street and Baltimore Avenue for other routes.

 On April 11, 1988, a trolley derailed at the station, injuring 27 people.